thanhleothanh/local-k8s-lab/rke2_ansible/README.md

 ## Configurations

-Remember to change checkout and change variables in `./group_vars/all.yaml`
+Remember to change checkout and change variables in `inventory/group_vars/all.yaml` and `inventory/hosts.ini`